 An employment contract is an agreement between the employer and employee regarding some aspect of the employment relationship.
 There are several different types of employment contracts, and signing one can dramatically affect an employee’s rights and responsibilities under Ohio law.

 If you have been presented an employment contract, or want to negotiate a contract with your employer, you should seek the advice of an experienced Cleveland employment law attorney.
-At Bolek Besser Glesius LLC, we have more than 40 years of combined experience in employment law, and have helped many employees protect their rights through review and negotiation of all types of employment contracts.
+At Bolek Besser Glesius LLC, we have more than 50 years of combined experience in employment law, and have helped many employees protect their rights by reviewing and negotiating all types of employment contracts.

 An employment contract puts in writing various promises and obligations between the employer and employee.
-An employment contract might address a wide range of topics, including but not limited to:
+An employment contract might address a wide range of topics, for instance:

 - Duration of employment.
 A contract might state a set period of employment, although it does not have to.
-For instance, it might state that the employee is employed for a period of one year.
-In some cases, a contract might state that the employee’s period of employment will be automatically renewed for an additional period of time unless one side or the other gives notice of termination.
+It might promise employment for one year, or any length of time.
+In some cases, a contract might state that the employee’s period of employment will be automatically renewed for an additional period unless one side or the other gives notice of termination.

 - Job duties.
 An employment contract will usually list the job duties expected from the employee.